Written by Ryan McGuine //

 Achieving a 1.5°C scenario would require “rapid and far-reaching transitions in energy, land, urban and infrastructure (including transport and buildings), and industrial systems.”
 The prevailing wisdom on how to achieve serious global decarbonization is “decarbonize electricity, electrify everything.”
 The power sector, which has the advantage of being responsive to relative fuel pricing, is close to being on track to meet the IPCC’s prescribed 70-85% of global electricity from carbon-free generation by 2050.
 Electrifying the rest of the economy turns out to be the much more difficult — few viable electrical alternatives exist today for industrial boilers, or airplanes and cargo ships.
 Finally, it is important to keep in mind that preventing 1.5°C, and likely even 2°C, is impossible without technologies that remove carbon dioxide from the air, regardless of the how successful carbon mitigation efforts prove to be.

 Unfortunately, SR15 includes no estimate of the costs required to achieve the necessary carbon mitigation.
 The report did estimate the discounted cost of cumulative damages by 2100 to be $54tn under a 1.5°C scenario, and $69tn under a 2°C scenario.
+It was not specifically reported, but the implication is that warming beyond 2°C will cost even more than $69tn.
 These costs represent the estimated rise in spending on storm damage, healthcare, reduced crop yields, and many other consequences of climate change.

 The actual costs of damages are probably much higher than these estimates, though.
 For example, future values of money always include a discount rate, the value of which can significantly affect estimates.
 While this has long been contested with respect to climate change, conventional values of social discount rates are probably too high.
 Additionally, communities suffering from extreme poverty are likely to bear a disproportional amount of the costs associated with climate change.
 Subsistence agriculture and very small-scale commerce are the dominant professions for much of the world’s poor, and climate change threatens to make their way of life impossible.
 While the actual loss in monetary terms may be quite small, there is no easy way to value the loss of one’s entire livelihood.